Standup paddle boarding AZ – Lake Havasu

-Lake Havasu is an extremely special place to go paddle boarding.
+Lake Havasu is an extremely special place to go paddle boarding in Arizona.
 It’s 619,400 acres of crystal green water offers a variety of beautiful landscapes to paddle.
 From colossal orange rock canyons to tiny grass islands dotted with palm trees, Lake Havasu will continue to surprise you paddle stroke after paddle stroke.

 After spending a week paddling and exploring the entirety of Lake Havasu with the ISLE Surf and SUP team, we can confidently inform you about the: